Jiefei-Wang/GCSDokan/README.md

 * Google Cloud CPP (version > 1.16.0)([download](https://github.com/googleapis/google-cloud-cpp))
 * Visual Studio

+It is recommanded to compile the program using Visual Studio 2019 for the program has been written and tested on this platform.
 If you are using [vcpkg](vcpkg) to manage your libraries.
 The boost filesystem and Google Cloud CPP can be automatically linked by vcpkg when compiling GCSDokan.
-Note that the you must install the HEAD version of Google Cloud CPP in vcpkg since the release version does not fulfull the version requirement of GCsDokan.
+As of August 2020 you must install the HEAD version of Google Cloud CPP in vcpkg since the release version does not fulfull the version requirement of GCsDokan.

 For building the program, the library stlcache and Dokan can be found via the environment variable `stlcache_root` and `dokan_root` respectively.
 For example, these environments on my machine are `C:\dev\library\include` and `C:\Program Files\Dokan\DokanLibrary-1.4.0`.
-If you do not use vcpkg, you have to manually add the pathes of the boost library and Google Cloud CPP into the project.
+If you do not use vcpkg, you have to manually add the pathes of the boost library and Google Cloud CPP to the project.

 [vcpkg]: https://github.com/microsoft/vcpkg

 ## Authentication
 The program use a service account to authenticate with google.
-The credentials file can be found from either program arguments `-c <path>` or environment variable `GOOGLE_APPLICATION_CREDENTIALS`, please refer to [Google Authentication][] for how to create and use a service account.
+The credentials file can be found from either the program argument `--key <path>` or the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
+Please refer to [Google Authentication][] for how to create and use a service account.

 [Google Authentication]: https://cloud.google.com/docs/authentication/production